-Check out the list of best NFC-enabled smartphones of 2019
+Check out the list of best NFC-enabled smartphones

 NFC is rather a desirable perk, and not necessarily every latest smartphone has it.
 However, NFC is handy, and there is no sense in depriving yourself of convenience.
 During 2017-2018, contactless payments entered the lives of people all over the world, and purchasers warmly welcomed all the advantages of an option to pay for goods and services with a mobile phone.